 Interest is the expense of borrowing money which is calculated as a percentage of the amount borrowed.
 For the current interest rate click here.

-An origination fee is a fee paid by the borrower to the lender to cover administrative fees for the loan.
-The loan amount credited to the student account will be the principle amount borrowed minus an origination fee of 1.072% for Federal Direct subsidized and unsubsidized loans.
-The origination fee for Federal Direct PLUS is 4.288%.
-Please be aware that these fees will increase for all loans disbursed after October 1, 2014.
+An origination fee is a fee paid by the borrower to the Department of Education to cover administrative fees for the loan.
+The loan amount credited to the student account will be the principle amount borrowed minus an origination fee.
+For the current origination fee click here.

 Your loan disbursement will be credited to your student account.
-If your account results in a credit balance, a refund will be made to the option you selected with Higher One.
-Questions related to Higher One should be directed to the Finance Office at 443-518-1862.
+If your account results in a credit balance, a refund will be made to the option you selected with BankMobile.
+Questions related to BankMobile should be directed to the Finance Office at 443-518-1862.

 The calculation to determine student loan eligibility is based on your enrollment status at the time you submitted your HCC loan application.
 Financial Aid Services must adjust your loan if you receive additional awards or if you make any adjustments to your enrollment (including dropping, adding, withdrawing, and non-attendance).
 You must be actively enrolled at least half-time (enrolled and attending six or more aid eligible credits) to receive loan funds.
 If it is determined that you are below six credits at the time of disbursement, your loan funds will be returned to the Department of Education for cancellation.

 Additionally, if faculty documentation indicates that you were not actively enrolled for six credits at the time of your loan disbursement, you will be responsible to repay any ineligible loan proceeds that were disbursed to your student account.